 Difficult Signs on the Driver’s License Test

-Many licensed drivers in United States fail to recognize the meanings of some of the common road signs they see every day.
-In some cases, it also means that licensed drivers would fail their license knowledge test, if they were forced to re-take the exam.
+Many licensed drivers in the United States fail to recognize the meanings of some common road signs they see daily.
+In some cases, it also means that licensed drivers would fail their license knowledge test if they were forced to re-take the exam.

 Teenagers with no driving experience also have difficulties with some of the most common road signs.
-It is usually because they haven’t figured out the universal language of road signs yet.
+It is usually because they haven’t figured out the universal language of road signs.

-In fact, very few first-time applicants get the prefect score on their first DMV test, even though road signs probably are the easiest part of the written test.
+In fact, very few first-time applicants get the perfect score on their first DMV test, even though road signs probably are the easiest part of the written test.

 Any driver who gets behind the wheel is responsible for knowing all signs and their meanings.
-Disobeying a road sign, just because you didn’t understand it may be costly and may also put yourself and others at risk of an accident.
+Disobeying a road sign just because you didn’t understand it may be costly and put yourself and others at risk of an accident.

-In this quiz, you will see some of the signs that confuse many test takers on the real license or permit test.
+In this quiz, you will see some signs confusing many test takers on the actual license or permit test.
 On average, they miss six out of the 20 signs.